webfolder/siqueira.tech/_drafts/kernel-compilation-and-installation.md

 Before executing `make localmodconfig`, plug-in all the device that you usually use to get them enabled in the `.config`.
 However, these plug-in steps are only required if you are in your host machine; you do not need to care about this in your VM, just execute the command.
+Also, if you followed the "TUTORIAL" you set up automount which require autofs enabled, go to your config file and make sure that the option AUTOFS_FS and CIFS set; if not, enable it via `nconfig`/
 {: .notice_info}

 Sometimes, when you rebase your local branch with the upstream and start the